Master status: Criminal courts' decision making based on master status

 From data taken on about 370 different criminal court case decisions, studies have focused on the creation of a master status based on gang membership and the influence that has on charging and sentencing decisions.
 Various statuses such as “drug addict,” “mentally ill,” “child abuser,” “alcoholic,” and “ex-convict” have a big impact on decision-making.
 Statuses like these modify personal identity and limit alternatives and opportunities in the eyes of those in charge of sentencing.
 Stereotypes and master statuses can not be confused because while a stereotype indicates in this scenario that the observer is the one who filters any additional information about the case at hand, a master status heavily influences any final decisions made even when other information may be relevant.
 Over the years, gang and non-gang offenses have been carefully looked at because of this master status notion.

 Effects of master status throughout history

 Plessy vs. Ferguson

 In this court case, race was evident as a master status, as the Supreme Court upheld racial segregation allowing advantages to white individuals.
 It occurred after African American Homer Plessy refused to sit in a car for blacks.
 The court ruled that a law that “implies merely a legal distinction” between color was "not unconstitutional.”
 This distinction is an example of a master status, in this case discrimination occurs due to ones master status.

 Right to vote

 Until 1920, women were prohibited from voting in elections.
-This exemplifies the master status of sex as it overpowered other aspects of a woman's identity.
+This exemplifies the master status of gender as it overpowered other aspects of a woman's identity.
 Allowing women to vote limited the power of this master status.